kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

 **Part 1, create server**

 1. Create a new Spring Boot application.
 Name the project "lab-4-eureka-server”, and use this value for the Artifact.
-Use JAR packaging and the latest versions of Java and Boot.
+Use JAR packaging and the latest versions of Java.
+Use a version of Boot < 1.3.x.
 No need to select any dependencies.

 2. Edit the POM (or gradle) file.
 Alter the parent group Id to be "org.springframework.cloud" and artifact to be "spring-cloud-starter-parent".
 Version Angel.SR4 is the most recent stable version at the time of this writing.